neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-react-people-in-space.md

+# Additional Challenge: React

-# 📡 People in Space 🚀
+## 📡 People in Space 🚀

 > Required Sessions:
 >
 > - React Basics
 > - React State 1-3
-> - React useEffect with Fetch
+> - React Effects and Fetch

 Let's build a website that displays the current number of people in space.
+Use the [Open Notify API](http://open-notify.org/Open-Notify-API/People-In-Space/) to retrieve this data.
 Hints are provided if you get stuck.
 Try to build as much as possible without looking at the hints.
-We will use the [following API](http://open-notify.org/Open-Notify-API/People-In-Space/) to determine how many people are current in space.

-1. Create a new React project using `npm create vite@latest`. `cd` into the new directory that get's created and don't forget to install the packages.
+1. Create a new React project using `npm create vite@latest`.
+Change into the new directory that gets created and don't forget to install the packages.
     <details>
     <summary>🙈 Hint</summary>